 "The only communication I ever had with them was to collect there [sic] fees."

-According to James B., fees are this company’s primary, secondary, and tertiary concern.
-Backed by our 60+ glowing reviews on BBB, Broad Financial's only concern is providing you with the opportunity to invest in exactly what you want.
-Exactly what you believe will deliver your dream retirement.
-Our fees are straightforward, transparent, and congruent with the services we are providing.
+As shown by our glowing reviews on BBB, Broad Financial's only concern is providing you with the opportunity to invest in exactly what you want and exactly what you believe will deliver your dream retirement.
+Our Self-Directed IRA services' fees are straightforward, transparent, and congruent with the services we are providing.

 This is our promise to you, a promise that cannot be made and, if it has, cannot be upheld by Big-Name Custodian.
 Be sure to consider this when deciding with whom you will set up your Self-Directed IRA.